King's School, Bruton

-Old House was the original school building, later New House was built as an extension for school rooms and Old House was the headmaster's house.
-The Memorial Hall was built in the 1920s to commemorate the members of the school who died in World War I. Blackford and Lyon were built and were funded by beneficiaries such as Lord Blackford and James Lyon.

 On 28 March 2019, to mark the school's quincentenary, King's hosted Queen Elizabeth II during a wider Royal visit to the West Country.
 During the visit the Queen opened a new music school named in her honour.

-Prep school

-Hazlegrove Preparatory School in Sparkford is part of the King's School group and educates children aged 2 to 13, prior to attending King's School.
-Hazlegrove occupies the 17th century grade II listed building Hazlegrove House.

-Senior Management Team
+King's Bruton Foundation

+The King's School, Bruton Foundation comprises three schools - King's Bruton, Hazlegrove Preparatory School and Sunny Hill Nursery.

+In 1947, following World War II, King's Bruton Junior School moved to a site approximately 10 miles South West at Hazlegrove House to satisfy increasing demand for places.
+The school has since been known as 'Hazlegrove Prep School,' and acts as the preparatory and main feeder school for King's Bruton, with around a third to a half of each year group moving directly to King's at 13.

+In March 2022, it was announced that the foundation would be acquiring the now defunct Bruton School for Girls, for an undisclosed amount.
+The acquisition was made in an attempt to boost links, attendance and finances at the school, thus prospering the entire foundation.
+Unfortunately, with an expected pupil roll of 45 in September 2022 (down on 199 in 2018), the foundation deemed it unviable to continue operations, and in May 2022 announced that the school would close at the end of the 2021/22 academic year.
+The Nursery, however, has remained open and remains a part of the foundation.

+The Bruton School for Girls site is now being sold.

+Headteacher

+From September 2009 the school was led by Ian Wilmshurst, whose retirement for July 2025 was announced in April 2024.
+In June 2024 it was announced that Matt Radley, second master of Blundell's School, would be the next headmaster of King's Bruton from September 2025.

 Combined Cadet Force

 Kings runs a Combined Cadet Force contingent, it is commanded by a Major who takes the position of Contingent Commander and whose primary focus is on the Army Section.
-The Royal Navy Section is (as of December 2021) commanded by a (CCF) Sub-Lieutenant.
+The Royal Navy Section is (as of December 2021) commanded by a (CCF) Lieutenant.
 The Naval Section is (as of December 2021) composed of four Non-Commissioned Officers, two Officers awaiting training and one Sub Lieutenant; the Navy is the smaller section of the two.
 The Army section comprises NCOs drawn from the Lower and Upper Sixth Form and around 11 Commissioned Officers.
 Commissioned Officers are all teachers or other staff already working at the school.